Senior Resources » 10 Thrifty Tips for Entertaining Your Grandkids on a Budget

 2. Have a picnic.

-Remember the days when you and your family would pack a basket and head to a freshly-cut lawn for a picnic lunch?
+And speaking of picnics, remember the days when you and your family would pack a basket and head to a freshly cut lawn for a little lunch?
 Why not revive that tradition with your grandchildren?
-Make some sandwiches, slice some fruit, and head to the park or maybe your own backyard.
+Make some sandwiches, slice some fruit, and head to the park or maybe your backyard.
 Not only is this a cheaper alternative to eating out, but you’ll make some priceless memories!

 3. Play board games.

-Board games may not be as popular with kids as they once were, cast aside in favor of their sleeker, digital counterparts.
-However, there’s still a lot to be said for good, old-fashioned board games like Monopoly and Scrabble.
+Board games may not be as popular with kids as they once were.
+But there’s still a lot to be said for good, old-fashioned board games like Monopoly and Scrabble.
 If your grandchildren are a little younger, give Candyland or Guess Who? a try.

 4. Have a tea party.